One Two Three... Infinity

 One Two Three...
-Infinity: Facts and Speculations of Science is a popular science book by theoretical physicist George Gamow, first published in 1947, but still (as of 2020) available in print and electronic formats.
+Infinity: Facts and Speculations of Science is a popular science book by theoretical physicist George Gamow.
 The book explores a wide range of fundamental concepts in mathematics and science, written at a level understandable by middle school students up through "intelligent layman" adults.
+It was first published in 1947, with several new additions over the next decades, and as of 2026 it could still be readily accessed through various electronic formats.
 The book includes many handmade illustrations by Gamow.

 Synopsis

 The 340-page book has four parts (marked I, II, III, and IV) and eleven chapters.
 In the preface, the shortness of the last part is attributed to the prior coverage in Gamow's previous books The Birth and Death of the Sun and Biography of the Earth.
 There are 128 illustrations that Gamow drew, "topologically transformed" from works by "numerous artists and illustrators", thanked by Gamow in the preface.
 A four-page index is included.

 In 1961 a new edition was published.
 In its preface, Gamow says that by luck the 1947 edition was "written just after a number of important scientific advances", so that "relatively few changes and additions were necessary".
 For example, Heinz Fraenkel-Conrat and Robley Williams separated tobacco mosaic virus into lifeless molecules and then recombined them into active virus.
 A 1965 edition speculated on assembly of a "man-made virus particle" (p.
 267).